Join the Executive Team!

 Lisa Crawley has been a nurse for thirty years.
 Initially drawn to work in HIV/AIDS and predominantly hospice, she developed a passion for mental health and addictions.
 She holds a Masters Nursing from the University of Victoria and has been a certified Psychiatric and Mental Health Nurse through the CNA for twenty years.
 Lisa has worked as a nurse manager in a variety of settings including forensics, family practice and most recently on an acute general psychiatric inpatient service.
 While holding the position of manager, Lisa has concurrently worked in the direct care role in sexual/domestic violence and psychiatric emergency.
 Her previous board experience includes being the Past-President of the Canadian Federation of Mental Health Nurses (CFMHN), Past-President of the Canadian Alliance on Mental Illness and Mental Health (CAMIMH) as well as past board member of the Chronic Disease Prevention Alliance of Canada in addition to two terms on the MHNIG board 2007-2011.
 She is currently serving her second term as Secretary, Executive Board for Fife House.
 Lisa is excited to return to MHNIG as the Ontario Representative to CFMHN and to support the work of the board and members.

-Social Media Executive Network Officer- Stephanie Edmonds, RN
+Social Media Executive Network Officer- Eliza Chandy, RN, BScN

 Communications Executive Network Officer- Tiffany Cheng, BScN, RN

-Tiffany Cheng graduated from the University of Ottawa’s School of Nursing in 2022 and has dedicated her career thus far to serving those struggling with mental health and addictions through harm reduction.
-She started off in the CTS at Somerset West Community Health Centre (Ottawa) and moved to Toronto to work at Regent Park Community Health Centre for a year.
-She has returned to Ottawa with the hopes of growing her career and connections as she pursues higher education in public health and policy.
-Working in a field that is highly sensitive to policy changes, Tiffany often became disheartened by the detrimental effects of inadequate policies that do not put the needs of this population first.
+Tiffany graduated from the University of Ottawa’s School of Nursing in 2022 and has dedicated her career thus far to serving those struggling with mental health and substance use addictions through harm reduction and primary care.
+She is currently pursuing a Master of Public Health degree from the University of Victoria in hopes to influence system-level change to overcome unjust health inequities.
+Working in a field that is highly sensitive to policy changes, she aims to provide a nursing lens to guide policy and program development to address issues related to care continuity for individuals experiencing homelessness and the battle against the overdose crisis.
 She is eager to expand on her knowledge and be involved in mental health advocacy work in collaboration with other passionate nurses through this position in MHNIG.

-Outside of nursing, Tiffany loves to scrapbook, write occasional pieces of poetry, and runs a book club with friends.
+Outside of nursing, Tiffany loves to scrapbook, read poems and essays on substack, and runs a thriving mahjong club in Ottawa.

-Membership and Education Executive Network Officers- Kailey Montgomery and Kasia Zurawski
+Membership and Education Executive Network Officer - Kasia Zurawski, RN, BScN

 Immediate Past Chair - Shauna Graf, RN, BScN, CPMHN(C)